-Florida follows a "no-fault" system when it comes to injury claims after a car accident.
-Drivers are required to carry auto insurance that pays personal injury protection (PIP) benefits.
-When the policyholder (or anyone else covered under the terms of the policy) is injured in a car accident, PIP pays medical expenses and certain non-medical-related costs associated with the accident -- like lost wages and the costs of hiring someone to do household chores (known as "replacement benefits") -- up to the coverage limits.
+When the policyholder (or anyone else covered under the terms of the policy) is injured in a car accident, PIP pays medical expenses and certain non-medical costs associated with the accident, up to PIP coverage limits.

 All Florida vehicle owners are required to carry minimum PIP benefits in their policies.
 These benefits kick in regardless of who was at fault in the accident.
 But PIP protections benefit more than just the policyholder who is injured while involved in an accident in his or her own vehicle.
 According to the Florida Department of Highway Safety and Motor Vehicles, PIP coverage also applies to: